-It is agreed by the parties that there shall be no strikes or lockouts during the term of this Agreement.
+There shall be no strikes or lockouts during the term of this Agreement.
 Any employee authorizing, engaging in, encouraging, sanctioning, recognizing or assisting any strike, slowdown, picketing, work stoppage or other concerted interference in violation of this section or refusing to perform duly assigned services in violation of this section, shall be subject to disciplinary action.